Andrew Sanchez

 Andrew William Sanchez (born April 8, 1988) is an American professional mixed martial artist who competes in the Light heavyweight division.
 A professional competitor since 2012, he has formerly competed for the Ultimate Fighting Championship (UFC), Professional Fighters League (PFL), and Resurrection Fighting Alliance.

 Background

 Sanchez started training in various forms of martial arts as a teenager.
-He was a two-time national championship wrestler at McKendree University and was named the 2011 NAIA Wrestler of the Year.
+He was a two-time NAIA national champion wrestler at McKendree University and was named the 2011 NAIA Wrestler of the Year.
 He graduated in 2011 with a degree in sociology.

 Mixed martial arts career

 Sanchez began fighting professionally in 2012 where he compiled a record of 7–2 on the regional circuit.

 The Ultimate Fighter

 He was added as one of the 16 Light Heavyweight fighters invited to the cast The Ultimate Fighter 23.

 He won his entry fight against Phil Hawes via unanimous decision.
 Next up, he defeated Myron Dennis via unanimous decision.

 In the semifinals, he defeated Eric Spicely by knockout in the first round.